 Scammers are exploiting the FTC’s good name by promising phony sweepstakes prizes.
 The FTC investigates fraud and provides free consumer information.
 It never collects money directly from consumers.
 FTC staff is not involved with nor do they conduct sweepstakes or lottery contests.
+Scammers will impersonate actual FTC employees, but the FTC never gives awards or sweepstakes.
 The FTC does want you to know how to avoid being deceived by government imposters.
-Learn how…
+Learn how...

 What to do if you receive a scam call

 Report the incident by filing a complaint at ftc.gov/complaint.
 Be sure to include:

 - Date and time of the call

 - Name of the government agency the imposter used

 - Prize amount, amount requested in fees, and payment method